Minuscule 12: Description

-The text is divided according to the κεφαλαια (chapters) whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also another division according to the smaller Ammonian Sections, with references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections, with references to the Eusebian Canons.

-It contains the Epistula ad Carpianum, Eusebian Canon tables, prolegomena, tables of the κεφαλαια (tables of contents) before each Gospel, liturgical books with hagiographies (Menologion and Synaxarium), and subscriptions at the end of each Gospel.
+It contains the Epistle to Carpius, Eusebian Canon tables, prolegomena, the tables of contents (also known as κεφαλαια) before each Gospel, liturgical books with hagiographies (Menologion and Synaxarium), and subscriptions at the end of each Gospel.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type, with a few alien readings.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type, with a few alien readings.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-It was not examined by using the Claremont Profile Method.
+Scholar Frederik Wisse did not examine it using his Claremont Profile Method (a specific analysis of textual data).

 The text of the Pericope Adulterae (John 7:53-8:11) is omitted.
 The text of Mark 16:9-20 has a note of Victor's.

 History

-It is dated by the INTF to the 14th-century.

-It was added to the list of the New Testament manuscripts by Johann Jakob Wettstein, who gave it the number 12.

-It was examined and described by Wettstein, Griesbach, and Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
+The earliest history of the manuscript is unknown.
+It was added to the list of the New Testament manuscripts by biblical scholar Johann J. Wettstein, who gave it the number 12.
+It was examined and described by Wettstein, textual critic Johann J. Griesbach, and scholar Paulin Martin.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-The codex is located at the Bibliothèque nationale de France (Gr.
+It is currently dated by the INTF to the 11th century.
+It is presently housed at the National Library of France (shelf number Gr.
 230) in Paris.